afsanabriac/Getting-and-Cleaning-Data-Course-Project/README.md

 names(testData) <- variables
 ```

-After, the id's of the activities were replaced with their labels and added to the data set.
+After that, the id's of the activities were replaced with their labels and added to the data set.

 	In the case of training data: